dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 **Key**: webroot
 **Type**: *string*
 **Default**: If not specified, the default is "(Content Root)/wwwroot", if the path exists.
-If the path doesn't exist, then a non-operational file provider is used.
+If the path doesn't exist, then a no-op file provider is used.
 **Set using**: `UseWebRoot`

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)